Dparent97/ship-MTA-draft/DEPLOYMENT.md

 ### File Upload Issues

+**Photos disappearing after upload / showing as broken icons:**

+This happens when the volume is not mounted correctly.
+Railway's filesystem is ephemeral - files are wiped on restart.

+**Solution:**
+1. Check Railway dashboard → Settings → Volumes
+2. Ensure you have a volume mounted at `/app/data`
+3. If no volume exists, add one (see "Persistent File Storage" section above)
+4. After adding volume, redeploy the application
+5. **Important:** Any photos uploaded BEFORE adding the volume are permanently lost and must be re-uploaded

+**Photos upload but won't display:**

 1. **Verify volumes are mounted:**
    - Check Railway dashboard → Settings → Volumes
+   - Volume should be mounted at `/app/data` (recommended)
-   - Ensure mount paths match `UPLOAD_FOLDER` and `GENERATED_DOCS_FOLDER`
+   - Or ensure mount paths match `UPLOAD_FOLDER` and `GENERATED_DOCS_FOLDER` env vars

 2. **Check folder permissions:**
+   - View deployment logs: `railway logs`
-   - Logs should show folder creation on startup
+   - Look for directory creation messages on startup
-   - If permission errors, verify volume mount paths
+   - If permission errors appear, verify volume mount paths

+3. **Check file paths in database:**
+   - Photos should reference filenames only (not full paths)
+   - Example: `abc123.jpg` not `/app/uploads/abc123.jpg`

 ### Out of Memory